Frandiiile/Frandiiile/README.md

 Graduated from **ENSIAS (AI & Data Engineering)** and holder of a **Master’s degree in Big Data & Data Mining from Université Paris 8**, I design and build scalable data pipelines and intelligent systems that transform raw data into business value.

 I have professional experience as:
-- Data Engineer at Socotec
+- Python Engineer working on AI & Data  at Socotec
 - Big Data Engineer at Leyton

 where I worked on data platforms, analytics pipelines, and AI-driven solutions.